 - Peripheral systolic BP is mainly determined by cardiac and aortic properties that are different from the determinants of central systolic BP (Am J Physiol, 2021).
 This may be a potential mechanism why BP-lowering drugs like β-blockers may have differential effects on central and peripheral BP.
 It potentially explains why in very elderly subjects, low peripheral BP and low peripheral amplification may be associated with increased cardiovascular events.

-- A method to create populations of thousands of virtual subjects for in silico evaluation of pulse wave indices and algorithms (Symmetry, 2021; Am J Physiol, 2015 and 2019; J Biomech, 2016).
+- Create populations of thousands of virtual subjects for in silico evaluation of pulse wave indices and algorithms (Symmetry, 2021; Am J Physiol, 2015 and 2019; J Biomech, 2016).